-I am an undergraduate at the University of Pennsylvania majoring in Philosophy, Politics and Economics (PPE).
+I graduated from the University of Pennsylvania majoring in Philosophy, Politics and Economics (PPE).
 I hail from Boston but grew up in Bolivia.
 Intellectually, I believe knowledge is not only fluid but requires practice.
 This is to say that anyone can reach their academic and intellectual goals with the right balance of theory and practice.
 I firmly believe that with the right dialogue and rapport, any student can thrive in developing their academic and intellectual agendas.

 SAT Subject Test in U.S. History: 710